telerik/kendo-ui-core/docs/web/listview/how-to/drag-n-drop-reordering-using-kendo-touch.md

 ---
-title: Drag and Drop reordering using Kendo UI Touch
+title: Reorder Using Drag-and-Drop and Kendo UI Touch
-page_title: Drag and Drop reordering using Kendo UI Touch
+page_title: Reorder Using Drag-and-Drop and Kendo UI Touch | Kendo UI ListView Widget
-description: Drag and Drop reordering using Kendo UI Touch
+description: "Learn how to implement drag-and-drop reordering of in the Kendo UI ListView widget using `kendoTouch` tap event."
+slug: howto_reorder_using_draganddrop_kendouitouch_listview
 ---

+# Reorder Using Drag-and-Drop and Kendo UI Touch

-The following runnable sample demonstrates implementation for drag'n'drop reordering in ListView using kendoTouch tap event.
+The example below demonstrates how to implement the drag-and-drop reordering in Kendo UI ListView by using the `kendoTouch` tap event.
 The approach is suitable for mobile devices as it does not prevent the scrolling of the page/widget.

 ```html
     <!-- kendo Web ListView -->